 Methods that execute specific queries against the SQLite database for the ARN table.
+This supports the policy_sentry query functionality

+'''

+policy_sentry.querying.arns.get_arn_data(db_session, service, name)

-This supports the policy_sentry query functionality policy_sentry.querying.arns.get_arn_type_details (db_session, service, name) Get details about a resource ARN type name in JSON format.
+Get details about ARNs in JSON format.

+'''

 - db_session SQLAlchemy database session object - service An AWS service prefix, like s3 or kms - name The name of a resource type, like bucket or object.
 To get details on ALL arns in a service, specify "" here.